Immigration to the United States: Since 1965

-In 2001, President George W. Bush discussed an accord with Mexican President Vincente Fox.
+In 2001, President George W. Bush discussed an accord with Mexican President Vicente Fox.
 Due to the September 11 attacks, the possible accord did not occur.
 From 2005 to 2013, the US Congress discussed various ways of controlling immigration.
 The Senate and House were unable to reach an agreement.

+Nearly 8 million people immigrated to the United States from 2000 to 2005; 3.7 million of them entered without papers.
+Hispanic immigrants suffered job losses during the late-2000s recession, but since the recession's end in June 2009, immigrants posted a net gain of 656,000 jobs.

 Nearly 14 million immigrants entered the United States from 2000 to 2010, and over one million persons were naturalized as U.S. citizens in 2008.
 The per-country limit applies the same maximum on the number of visas to all countries regardless of their population and has therefore had the effect of significantly restricting immigration of persons born in populous nations such as Mexico, China, India, and the Philippines—the leading countries of origin for legally admitted immigrants to the United States in 2013; nevertheless, China, India, and Mexico were the leading countries of origin for immigrants overall to the United States in 2013, regardless of legal status, according to a U.S. Census Bureau study.

-Nearly 8 million people immigrated to the United States from 2000 to 2005; 3.7 million of them entered without papers.
-In 1986 president Ronald Reagan signed immigration reform that gave amnesty to 3 million undocumented immigrants in the country.
-Hispanic immigrants suffered job losses during the late-2000s recession, but since the recession's end in June 2009, immigrants posted a net gain of 656,000 jobs.
 Over 1 million immigrants were granted legal residence in 2011.

 For those who enter the US illegally across the Mexico–United States border and elsewhere, migration is difficult, expensive and dangerous.
 Virtually all undocumented immigrants have no avenues for legal entry to the United States due to the restrictive legal limits on green cards, and lack of immigrant visas for low-skilled workers.
 Participants in debates on immigration in the early 21st century called for increasing enforcement of existing laws governing illegal immigration to the United States, building a barrier along some or all of the 2000 mi Mexico-U.S. border, or creating a new guest worker program.
 Through much of 2006 the country and Congress was engaged in a debate about these proposals.
 As of April 2010 few of these proposals had become law, though a partial border fence had been approved and subsequently canceled.